jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 ## 3) Configuring access to the Kubernetes cluster

-This section explains how to set up the **kubectl** command-line tool to access the ReCaS HPC/GPU Kubernetes cluster, after your access request has been approved—that is, once you’ve received a positive response to the ticket titled "**ReCaS HPC/GPU: request to access HPC/GPU K8s cluster**" as described in [Section 2](#2-access-to-the-service).
+This section explains how to set up the **kubectl** command-line tool to access the ReCaS HPC/GPU Kubernetes cluster after your access request has been approved—that is, once you’ve received a positive response to the ticket titled "**ReCaS HPC/GPU: request to access HPC/GPU K8s cluster**" as described in [Section 2](#2-access-to-the-service).

 ### 3.1) kubectl